johnlpage/UniBench/reporting/template.md

 IOPS scale the throughput with the number of IOPS.
 This test looks at the implications of Standard vs Provisioned IOPS for read and write performance.

-In this test We load 30 million 4KB documents with
+In this test we load 30 million 4KB documents with
 4 secondary indexes comparing the implications of Standard(gp3) vs.
 Provisioned (io2)  IOPS and different numbers of provisioned IOPS.
+We use an M50 to ensure sufficient CPU for the random indexes.

 ### Base Atlas Instance